-The OIG found general compliance with requirements for most of the performance indicators evaluated, including the controlled substances coordinator reports, pharmacy operations, and requirements for controlled substances inspectors.
-However, the OIG identified noncompliance with the reconciliation of one random day's return of stock to pharmacy from every automated dispensing unit and with the verification of two signatures for waste of partial doses of controlled substances.
+The OIG team found general compliance with requirements for most of the performance indicators evaluated, including the controlled substances coordinator reports, requirements for controlled substances inspectors, and completion of the monthly inspections.
+However, the OIG team noted concerns with pharmacy operations and facility review of override reports that warranted recommendations for improvement.

-76 According to VHA Directive 1108.02(1), The Destructions File Holding Report "lists all drugs awaiting local destruction or turn-over to a reverse distributor."
+83 According to VHA Directive 1108.02(1), The Destructions File Holding Report "lists all drugs awaiting local destruction or turn-over to a reverse distributor."
 Controlled substances inspectors "must verify there is a corresponding sealed evidence bag containing drug(s) for each destruction holding number on the report."